ChloeCollierAllen/ChloeCollierAllen.github.io/about.md

 Hello!

-My name is Chloe and I am a native Nevadan.
-Growing up in Reno, Nevada spending summer days at Lake Tahoe and winter days skiing in the Sierra Nevada Mountains.
-Including skiing and snowboarding, I enjoy hiking, running, camping, and spending time with my husband and dogs.
+I am a native Nevadan and grew up in Reno, where summers were spent at Lake Tahoe and winters in the Sierra Nevada Mountains.
+These landscapes shaped my love for the outdoors.
+When I am not working, I enjoy skiing and snowboarding, hiking, running, camping, and spending time with my husband and our dogs.

 <div class="photo-row">